|

 Guarantee of Satisfaction At

-North Wales Wetsuits we take great pride in our level of customer satisfaction
+North Wales Wetsuits we take great pride in our level of customer

-and undertake to replace or refund the price of your purchase if you are
+and undertake to replace or refund the price of your purchase if you

 not entirely satisfied with the product and our service.
-All our wetsuits have a
+All our

 years warranty against the seams splitting or the zips breaking !